jon-jacky/Piety/viewer/README.md

 - **C-x f** - Load named file into focus window, enter file name at prompt.

+- **M-RET** - Select a file or web page from the viewer window, load it into a buffer, and display it in the editor window.

 - **C-x b** - Show named buffer in focus window, enter buffer name at prompt.
 Type RET to return to previous buffer.